admislf/MINN-DTI/README.md

   - pytorch>=1.7.1
   - rdkit
 ```
-* We also provide a environment file for Anaconda users.
-You can init your environment by ```conda env create -f environment.yaml```
+* We also provide an environment file for Anaconda users.
+You can init your environment by ```conda env create -f environment.yaml```.
 * Need download the chemprop package from [CMPNN](https://github.com/SY575/CMPNN) and put it in model/ directory.

 ## Usage